Avicted/love_game/README.md

 # Crow Glide
 ## Actually a Flappy Bird clone

-This is a template for creating a game using the [LÖVE](https://love2d.org/) framework.
+This is a simple game to demonstrate the use of the  [LÖVE](https://love2d.org/)  framework.

 ## Setup
 ```bash